Grutas Tolantongo Hot Springs: What to Know Before You Go

 There is no airport at Grutas Tolantongo.
 Most people will fly into Mexico City Airport (keep in mind, there are two now) as this airport offers the most international flight options.

+And it’s a toss-up for the closest airport to Tolantongo, but technically, Queretaro International Airport (QRO) is closer by 15 km.
 While there may be fewer flight options to Queretaro, I find this city and airport much easier to navigate.
 The airport is quite small, yet new and modern.

-When Is The Best Time To Visit Grutas de Tolantongo?
+Best Time to Visit Grutas de Tolantongo

 Grutas Tolantongo Hours

 Grutas de Tolantongo is open 365 days per year, including holidays.
-The various Tolantongo attractions have different hours, which I’ve detailed below.
+The outdoor activities in Tolantongo have different hours, which I’ve detailed below.
 But keep in mind, these hours seemed to change slightly when I was there.

-For the hot springs especially I was told different hours by different people and some of it seemed to change based on the time of year, though they roughly followed daylight hours.
+For the hot springs especially I was told different hours by different people and some of it seemed to change based on the time of year, though it roughly follows daylight hours.

 • Cave, Tunnel, Waterfall, Swimming Pools – 8 am to 5 pm